rtplv/pirabbit/README.md

 # pirabbit
-Rabbit Python service boilerplate :snake:
+RabbitMQ Python service boilerplate :snake:

 This template allows you to quickly deploy a Python project to work with a RabbitMq